Barrister Babu: Broadcast

 The production and airing of the show were halted indefinitely since 19 March 2020, due to the COVID-19 pandemic in India.
 The filming was expected to resume on 1 April 2020 but could not and the series was last broadcast on 31 March 2020 when the remaining episodes were aired.
 The episodes resumed on 6 July 2020.
-On 22 June 2021, Colors TV unveiled a teaser to introduce the new actress, Anchal Sahu as grown-up Bondita, and the eight-year-leap after Anirudh and Bondita's separation.
+On 22 June 2021, Colors TV unveiled a teaser to introduce the new actress, Anchal Sahu as grown-up Bondita, and the eight-year leap after Anirudh and Bondita's separation.

-The show had integration episodes with Namak Issk Ka in 2021.
+The show had integrated episodes with Namak Issk Ka in 2021.

-Barrister babu was dubbed in Tamil as Bommi B.A, B.L premiered on 3 May 2021.
+Barrister Babu was dubbed in Tamil as Bommi B.A, B.L premiered on 3 May 2021.
 It has also been dubbed in Bengali and aired from September 2020.

 The show went off-air on 12 November 2021 with Balika Vadhu 2 replacing it from 15 November 2021.